 Montana ranks in the top ten states nationwide for very low food security – meaning that households are uncertain of having, or unable to acquire, enough food to meet the basic needs of all their members.
 In Cascade County, 20% of our children are living in poverty.
 Sixty-seven percent of the students enrolled in pre-kindergarten to 12th grade public schools are eligible for the free/reduced meal programs.
 Through these programs, children have access to nutritious food – in many cases the only meals they receive each day.
 The Backpacks4Kids Program responds to those times when children are without access to a balanced meal.

-Thanks to funding from the Walmart Foundation and Town Pump, the Food Bank was able to distribute 13,900 packs during the 2016/17 school year.
+Thanks to funding from Benefis Health System, Town Pump, and many others, the Food Bank is able to distribute an average 500 packs each week of the school year.